danipro1993/DLB.Grpc.Exensions.DependencyInjection/README.md

 # DLB.Grpc.Exensions.DependencyInjection
-Extensions method to use grpc in asp net core 2.2
+Extensions method to use grpc in asp net core 2.2 with ServiceCollection

 ### Installation